ancosta993/e-commerce/README.md

   - delete a category by sending a DELETE request with the id of the category in question in the `params` section.
 NOTE: deleting a category will not delete all the products that used to belong to the category.
 They will have NULL for their category_id foreign key.
   - delete a product by sending a DELETE request with the id of the product in question in the `params` section.
   - delete a tag by sending a DELETE request with the id of the tag in question in the `params` section.

+## Testing
+The application can be tested through Insomnia.